buckleylab/HR-SIP_example/README.md

 These datasets come from experiments adding <sup>13</sup>C-labeled substrates (<sup>13</sup>C-Amino acids, <sup>13</sup>C-Glucose, <sup>13</sup>C-Cellulose)
 to soil in microcosms.
-There were also some microcoms where unlabeled (<sup>12</sup>C) substrates were added as control samples.
-The soil was then harvested on various days.
-DNA was extracted from the soil samples and either sequenced right aways (unfractionated data) or added to a CsCl gradient, run on the ultracentrifuge and fractionated.
+There were also some microcosms where unlabeled (<sup>12</sup>C) substrates were added as control samples.
+The soils were harvested on various days.
+DNA was extracted from the soil samples and either sequenced right away (unfractionated data) or added to a CsCl gradient, run on the ultracentrifuge, and fractionated.
 Then the V4 region of the 16S rRNA gene was sequenced from each fraction.
 All sequencing was performed with an Illumina MiSeq and processed using a standard sequence processing pipeline.
+The final data packaged into the phyloseq objects are the OTU table, taxonomy table, phylogenetic tree, and sample metadata table.

 * **unfractionated_phyloseq.rds:** Includes processed sequencing data from the unfractionated samples (*i.e.* samples from the microcosms that were not fractionated but directly sequenced).
 These samples correspond to the fractionated samples in SIP_phyloseq.rds.
 * **SIP_phyloseq.rds:** The processed sequencing data from fractions of a single treatment and control microcosm pair.